PeterTor/DDPG-Gait/README.md

 </div>
 Wherby theta defines the servo angle at time t.
 3. **State** the state can be defined as action taken in t-1.
 However in order to localize the agent relative to the red ball we added angle and distance relative to an abritary aim.
-4. **Reward** In order to get an reward we defined the moved distance from time t-1 to t.
+4. **Reward** In order to get a reward we defined the moved distance from time t-1 to t.
 <div align="center">
 <img src="http://mathurl.com/ybfraejf.png" alt="hi" class="inline"/>
 </div>